 Survival of Custody, Visitation and Support Orders on Termination or Expiration of a CLETS DVTRO, CLETS ROAH, or Renewal of a CLETS ROAH

-On termination or expiration of a CLETS DVTRO, a CLETS ROAH, or the renewal of a CLETS ROAH, any custody, visitation or child or Spousal Support Orders issued as part of the protective order remain in effect until modified or terminated.
+On termination or expiration of a CLETS ROAH or the renewal of a CLETS ROAH, any custody, visitation or child or Spousal Support Orders issued as part of the protective order remain in effect until modified or terminated.
 (Fam.
 Code sec.
 6340 subd. (a).)

 * * *

 A final thought: A CLETS DVTRO or CLETS ROAH is only a few sheets of paper signed by a judicial officer.
 It is not an armed, full-time bodyguard watching your every step, 24/7.
 On the other hand, unless the restrained party has a psychopathy under which he or she cannot conceptualize the need to comply with its provisions, my experience has been that the overwhelming majority of those against whom a CLETS DVTRO or CLETS ROAH is in effect will comply because of the penalties for violating it.
 A few will try to skirt it from time to time while technically violating it (e.g., the restrained party retrieving the mail from the curbside mailbox when the restraining order prevents him or her from coming so close to the marital home), but by doing so, even they reflect their awareness of it and risks of not complying with it.